Documents on this website are being reviewed and updated as necessary to comply with President Trump's executive orders.

 • Investigating civil rights, conscience and religious freedom, health information privacy, and patient safety confidentiality complaints to identify discrimination or violation of the law and taking action to correct problems.

-In response to the COVID-19 pandemic, OCR issued a bulletin to ensure that entities covered by civil rights authorities are aware of their obligations under laws and regulations that prohibit discrimination on the basis of race, color, national origin, disability, age, sex, and exercise of conscience and religion in HHS-funded programs.
+In response to the COVID-19 pandemic, OCR issued a bulletinto ensure that entities covered by civil rights authorities are aware of their obligations under laws and regulations that prohibit discrimination on the basis of race, color, national origin, disability, age, sex, and exercise of conscience and religion in HHS-funded programs.

 The Center for Dignity in Healthcare for People with Disabilities

 The center is working to educate medical professionals about the civil rights and support needs of Americans with disabilities as they access routine and lifesaving care throughout their lives.
-Working with a coalition of eight national partners and stakeholders, the center is developing resources for medical professionals to address and prevent healthcare discrimination, including model policies and protocols.
-They are also developing resources for reporting healthcare discrimination and partnering with people with intellectual and developmental disabilities and their families to develop advocacy resources.
+Working with a coalition of eight national partners and stakeholders, the center is developing resources for medical professionals to address and prevent health care discrimination, including model policies and protocols.
+They are also developing resources for reporting healthcare discrimination and partnering with people with intellectual and developmental disabilities (I/DD) and their families to develop advocacy resources.

-The center will develop resources including:
+The center will develop resources, including:

-• protocols on key issues;
+• Protocols on key issues

 National Council on Disability bioethics reports

-Last modified on 07/08/2021
+Last modified on 07/02/2025

 Back to Top